bunnytrack/BTPortalGun/README.md

 * OwYeaW (original)
 * VRN|>@tack!< (v2.1)

+Additional thanks to BunnyTrack mapper NuLL for contributing ideas, testing and feedback.

 ### Description
 This is an updated version of UT BunnyTrack player OwYeaW's [BTPortalGun](https://github.com/bunnytrack/OwYeaW-UScript-Archive/tree/master/BTPortalGun_beta_v1) mod.
 Several new features have been added as well as a fairly significant bug fix: